sketchytech/Aldwych_JSON_Swift/README.md

     myJSON["Third"] = 1 // 1
     myJSON.restrictTypeChanges = true
     myJSON["Third"] = "Two" // 1

+By default these settings and changes are inherited by nested JSONDictionary and JSONArray types, but this can be changed by setting the `inheritRestrictions` to false on the top level object.
 #Methods and Properties
 There are a range of methods available that will expand with time.
 They include among others (to be documented soon):
 ##JSONArray